carlosvillu/cv-decorators/README.md

 localStorage.__dumpCache__ = true
 ```

-By default the TTL for the keys in the cache is 500ms.
-But you can change it with:
+By default the TTL for the keys in the cache is 500ms, but it can be changed with

 ```javascript
 import {cache} from 'cv-decorators';